-The ordeal Glenn, a burn victim, endures and the nightmare that his wife and daughter are left with for years to comes is just as shocking.
+The ordeal Glenn, a burn victim, endured and the nightmare that his wife and daughter are left with for years to come is just as shocking.

 The chapters on Jay and Glenn are gripping and read like a thriller.
 Both of these patient stories as a result of medical errors left me in tears.